jianghaochu/jianghaochu.github.io/content/pages/about-me.rst

 Hi, I'm Jianghao!

-I am a data scientist specialized in economic modelling and business analytics.
+I am a data scientist specialized in economic modeling and business analytics.
 I received my Ph.D. in Economics, M.S. in Applied Mathematics and M.A. in Economics from the University of California, Riverside and my B.S. in Finance from Huazhong University of Science and Technology.